bendemboski/frisky-girl-farm-api/README.md

 The user order rows (`7` - `9` and beyond) are filled in dynamically by the API server.

-There can be any number of additional sheets with any name, so the sheet for an order period can be prepared under a different name, and then renamed to `Orders` to open up ordering for that period.
+Since sheets with names not specified here are ignored, the sheet for an order period can be prepared under a different name, and then renamed to `Orders` to open up ordering for that period.
 Then when the period is closed, the sheet can be renamed to anything to close ordering.

 ## Build credentials